Skip to main content

 Failing Drive Motor

-Call when:
+Call Us

 ADRIUM has serviced Tri-Valley laundry since 2021.
-We cover Whirlpool, Maytag, LG, Samsung, GE, Bosch, and more across San Ramon, Danville, Pleasanton, Livermore, and the surrounding cities.
+We cover Whirlpool, Maytag, LG, Samsung, GE, Bosch, and more across San Ramon, Danville, Pleasanton, Livermore, and surrounding cities.
 Our $75 diagnostic is credited to the repair, and you get the part cost in writing before we start.

-If your dryer tumbles fine but the clothes come out damp, that’s a different fault.
+If your dryer tumbles fine but clothes come out damp, that’s a different fault.
 See Whirlpool & Maytag dryer not heating.
 For Samsung-specific no-spin and noise issues, see Samsung dryer not spinning.
 More on our full laundry repair service.

 Drum won’t turn?
 Call ADRIUM at (925) 999-4095 or email [email protected].
 We’ll diagnose it and tell you straight whether it’s a belt, a roller kit, or the motor.